HemantKArya/waclay/README.md

 - ✨ **Type-Safe Bindings** - Generates strongly-typed Rust code from WIT definitions
 - 🎯 **Easy Integration** - Simple workflow from WIT → Rust bindings → Host application
+- 🚀 **Top-Level Functions** - Full support for top-level function imports and exports (not just interfaces)
 - 🔧 **Active Development** - Basic features working for simple use cases (see examples)
 - 🤝 **Community Needed** - Heavy development in progress, contributions welcome!

 **Current Status:** Works for simple to moderate complexity WIT files.
+Supports top-level functions, interfaces, records, variants, enums, options, results, and more.
 See the `examples/` directory for supported patterns.

 ---